 PrEP (Pre-exposure prophylaxis) | Wikipedia

 The evidence for PrEP and more about the PrEP story (which is both long and complicated)

 In February 2015, the PROUD study reported that PrEP reduced the risk of HIV infection by 86% for gay men and other men who have sex with men.
 It measured the effectiveness of daily PrEP for those recruited during the 2-year study.
 In the UK there is still some concern that widespread use of PrEP could reduce the number of people who are using condoms and therefore increase the number of exposures with people who are not aware of their HIV infection, and who are potentially very infectious.

 The campaign to get PrEP on the NHS (in a nutshell)

-- Gay men (and many HIV agencies) are campaigning vigorously for PrEP on the NHS
+- Gay men (and many HIV agencies) campaign vigorously for PrEP on the NHS

 - The NHS won’t pay for it, though you can buy it online (£20-40/ month).

-- The National AIDS Trust launched a judicial review challenging the NHS’ decision
+- The National AIDS Trust launches a judicial review challenging the NHS’ decision

-- On 2 August 2016, the High Court ruled the NHS can fund PrEP
+- High Court ruled the NHS can fund PrEP Jul 2016)

 - Scotland makes PrEP available on the NHS (April 2017)